 The relevant scientific criteria for determination of endocrine disrupting properties was agreed in 2018.
 The assessment of endocrine disrupting properties must be performed in accordance with the criteria and the Guidance for the identification of endocrine disruptors in the context of Regulations (EC) No 528/2012 and (EC) No 1107/2009.
 The assessment of endocrine disruption must be presented according to Appendix I of the Administrative guidance on peer-review of pesticide active substancesand must include the Excel spreadsheet (Appendix E1 of the guidance).

 The toxicological equivalence of pesticide technical materials (pure active substance plus impurities) from sources other than the approved source (for example, from different manufacturers) must be assessed.

 Technical material from different sources may contain different impurities or different levels of impurities.
 The assessment is performed to establish whether a different technical material is comparable to the reference or approved source, with respect to its toxicological hazard.

-HSE performs the assessment of the equivalence of pesticide technical materials in accordance with the guidance document on the assessment of the equivalence of technical materials of substances regulated under Regulation (GB/NI) 1107/2009 – SANCO/10597/2003.
+HSE performs the assessment of the equivalence of pesticide technical materials in accordance with the guidance document on the assessment of the equivalence of technical materials of substances regulated under Regulation (EC) 1107/2009 – SANCO/10597/2003.